 But, apart from denying that he had advocated the violent overthrow of the government, Sweezy refused to testify about the content of a speech he had given at his university or to give further information about the state Progressive Party.
 Although the attorney general had no power to hold witnesses in contempt, he could go to a state superior court, as he did in this case, to obtain a contempt citation and impose a jail term.

-Supreme Court overturned contempt citation, says academic freedom and political expression at stake
+Court overturned contempt citation, said First Amendment rights were at stake

 In a decision authored by Chief Justice Earl Warren and joined by three other justices, the Court acknowledged that legislative investigations “are capable of encroaching upon the constitutional liberties of individuals,” particularly when investigators are vested “with a broad and ill-defined jurisdiction.”
 In the case at hand, the state legislature had not provided proper definitions of “subversive” persons or organizations, and there was no indication that the attorney general was seeking information that the legislature had authorized him to seek.